mohdbakheet/phydyn-preperation/README.md

   )
 )
 ```

+## Generating the BEAST2 XML File

+###  Generate XML
+Generate the XML configuration for the BEAST2 analysis:

 Note that, the XML file 'ba.2.86_algnWu-Hu-1.1_qc0_beast_template.xml' is located in the installed phydynbeast directory.
 ```r
 model <- config_phydyn(